MadhukarMallia/Parse-Connect-NodeJS/README.md

 # Parse Connect NodeJS

-Application to connect to the Parse JS API using NodeJS-HapiJS
+Application to connect to the Parse JS API using NodeJS-ExpressJS.

 ## Application Stack Details
 1. ExpressJS framework for NodeJS.